 Want to overclock your GPU?
 Although you may think this requires some advanced technical skills, it’s actually not as difficult as that.
-We’ll show you a safe and easy way to overclock your GPU and boost your graphics performance.
+We’ll show you a safe and easy way to overclock your GPU on your PC or laptop and boost your graphics performance.

 Before you overclock your GPU